-For blinding purposes, all participants will receive a vaccination at Day 1 and at Day 57, using the same volume (ie, 0.5 mL).
+For blinding purposes, all participants will receive Ad26.COV2.S or placebo at Day 1, using the same volume (ie, 0.5 mL).

 EFFICACY EVALUATIONS

 Identification and molecular confirmation of SARS-CoV-2 infection and symptomatic COVID-19 will be performed throughout the study.